-Standard Level Higher Level

-(1) Business Orgai nisation and Environment

-ons, their objectives and the global environments in they operate

-(2) Human Re source Management

-nise, develop and motivate their arguably most source-their people
+Standard Level Higher Level (1) Business Organisation and Environment The different types of business organisations, their objectives and the global environments is which they operate (2) Human Resource Management Exploring how businesses recruit, organise, develop and motivate their arguably most important resource-their people How business organisations manage the eir finances and the strengths / limitations of various nagement and financial analysis

+(4) Marketing

-(3) Finance and Accounts How business organisations manage their finances and the strengths / limitations of various tools for financial management and financial analysis (4) Marketing Marketing strategies such as the 7Ps model, e-commerce and international marketing to achieve organisational objectives (5) Operations Management Production planning, management and decision making, including issues of quality assurance and operational efficiency
+Marketing strategies such as the 7Ps model, e-commerce and international marketing to achieve organisational objectives

+(5) Operations Management

+Production planning, management and decision making, including issues of quality assurance and operational efficiency

-Standard Level Weighting Higher Level Weighting Internal Assessment Written commentary about a real issue or problem facing an organisation Commentary of 1,500 words (15 hours) 25% Internal Assessment Research project that addresses an issue or problem facing an organisation Report of 2,000 words (30 hours) 25% External Assessment External Assessment Paper 1: Exam based on a case study issued in advance (11⁄4 hours) 35% Paper 1: Exam based on a case study issued in advance (21⁄4 hours) 35% Paper 2: Structured questions based on stimulus material (13⁄4 hours) 40% Paper 2: Structured questions based on stimulus material (21⁄4 hours) 40%
+Standard Level Weighting Higher Level Weighting Internal Assessment Written commentary about a real issue or problem facing an organisation Commentary of 1,500 words (15 hours) 25% Internal Assessment Research project that addresses an issue or problem facing an organisation Report of 2,000 words (30 hours) 25% External Assessment External Assessment Paper 1: Exam based on a case study issued in advance (11/4 hours) 35% Paper 1: Exam based on a case study issued in advance (21/4 hours) 35% Paper 2: Structured questions based on stimulus material (13⁄4 hours) 40% Paper 2: Structured questions based on stimulus material (21/4 hours) 40%

 Students of IB Business Management are well prepared and equipped for a wide range of business, management, and economics related courses at university.
 Students will learn valuable management theories as well as how to think and plan strategically.
-Employers in a variety of fields value business education for the practical knowledge and transferable skills which students develop; not least solid communication, analytical and problem solving skills.
+Employers in a variety of fields value business education for the practical knowledge and transferable skills which students develop; not least solid communication, analytical and problem-solving skills.